dfinnis/SnowCrash/level14/Ressources/README.md

 getflag binary

 ## Context
-No shortcuts to call getflag, so we'll have to find a vulnerability in the getflag binary itself.
+No shortcuts to call getflag here, so we'll have to find a vulnerability in the getflag binary itself.

 ## Solution
 Fancy a hint?